Ethics hearing: Idaho lawmaker accused of rape pleads Fifth - WTMJ

 She said she hoped the dinner would be an opportunity to network as well as a chance to eat at a fancy restaurant that she would never normally be able to afford as someone who earns $8 an hour.

-The intern told the committee that appearing in the hearing and all the proceedings leading up to the hearing have been difficult.
+The intern told the committee that appearing in the hearing and all the proceedings leading up to it have been difficult.

 “How do I explain that — vomiting on myself in the bathroom … calling my mom because I’m terrified … how do I explain that to the committee, what you’ve done to me?” she said about being required to testify.
 “I came here fighting and earning your respect.
 But I don’t blame you.
 I forgive you.
 You’re doing your job, and I am too.”